Miley Cyrus endured an abusive relationship with Liam Hemsworth for 10 years, reveals Twitter account

 According to the interviews cited by the Twitter account, in 2013 Miley wanted to separate from Liam but could not.
 The singer began taking medication to treat her depression, anxiety and insomnia, although she also continued to drink.

 That year, Cyrus premiered ‘Wrecking Ball’, whose video clip included the singer sitting on a totally naked wrecking ball, images for which she received harsh criticism, some questioned her state of mental health.
-Shortly after the couple separated, and the media claimed that Liam had left her because he was ashamed of her and congratulated him for doing so.
+Shortly after the couple separated from her, and the media claimed that Liam had left her because he was ashamed of her and congratulated him for doing so.

-“I had to experience having my heart broken to compose ‘Wrecking Ball’, I lived through that pain publicly as I was shamed for showing my nudity in the video and breaking the boundaries of sexuality, but I was able to move forward proud of my perseverance,” Miley said. in 2020.
+“I had to experience having my heart broken to compose ‘Wrecking Ball’, I lived through that pain publicly while being shamed for showing my nudity in the video and breaking the boundaries of sexuality, but I was able to move forward proud of my perseverance,” Miley said. in 2020.

 During 2014 and 2015 both were involved in several relationships, although the music that Cyrus made continued to talk about how difficult it was to break up, how he had to take drugs to withstand Liam’s mood swings, although he was still afraid of not to be with him.
 By the end of that year they resumed their relationship again and Miley moved with Liam to Malibu.

 However, Hemsworth continued to have a life of parties and excesses while the singer decided to take a break from music to focus on the relationship, although in different interviews she assured that she did not want to lose herself in another person.
-However, to record his next album “Younger Now” he chose to do it more simply and from home to spend more time with his partner, in addition, his presentations became more sober.
+However, to record her next album “Younger Now” she chose to do it more simply and from her house to spend more time with her partner, in addition, her performances became more sober.

 In 2018 the relationship seemed to fall apart again, however, a fire that destroyed the house of both, led the couple to make the decision to marry in a secret ceremony on December 24, when they had already known each other for 10 years.
 She was 26 years old.